CalCare logo

 Group of CalCare canvassers

-Sign up to be a CalCare District Leader
+Sign up to be a CalCare District Leader!

-The California Nurses Association is looking for committed CalCare supporters all across the state to organize in their Assembly district.
+California Nurses Association is looking for committed CalCare supporters all across the state to organize in their Assembly district.
 CalCare District Leaders will work closely with CNA staff and other volunteers on getting their legislators to actively support CalCare.

 Resources